usdoj/foia.gov/www.foia.gov/developer/agency-api.md

 is the correct token.

-Services like [api.data.gov](https://api.data.gov/about/) provide this authentication for you and give you additional optoins.
+Services like [api.data.gov](https://api.data.gov/about/) provide this authentication for you and give you additional options.

 ### URL